mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.34.0 ---
+    - deprecate selecting by card number with `--drm-connector`, add `--drm-device` which can be used instead
     - add `--screen-name` and `--fs-screen-name` flags to allow selecting the screen by its name instead of the index
     - add `--macos-geometry-calculation` to change the rectangle used for screen